+As specified in the Tax Reform Act of 1986, due to ownership changes, the Company's ability to utilize its net operating loss ("NOL") carryforwards may be limited.
 Utilization of the NOLs may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986 due to ownership change limitations that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
-The Company completed a Section 382 study as of June 30, 2014 noting there was no ownership change since the Company's formation.
-Management has evaluated all significant tax positions at December 31, 2015 and 2016 and concluded that there are no material uncertain tax positions.
-The Company would recognize both interest and penalties related to unrecognized benefits in income tax expense.
-The Company has not recorded any interest and penalties on any unrecognized tax benefits since its inception.
+The Company completed a Section 382 study and has concluded that an ownership changed occured on March 4, 2015 and July 21, 2017.
+As a result of the ownership changes, the NOLs are limited.